codelitdev/courselit/services/app/README.md

 The connection string to a remote mongodb instance.
 Defaults to `mongodb://localhost/app`.

 **EMAIL_USER**
-The username for your email server
+The username for your email server.

 **EMAIL_PASS**
-The password for your email server
+The password for your email server.

 **EMAIL_HOST**
-The address of your email server
+The address of your email server.

 **EMAIL_FROM**
-The name that appears in the from field of the email sent by CourseLit
+The name that appears in the from field of the email sent by CourseLit.

 **MEDIALIT_SERVER**
-The URL of the MediaLit server
+The URL of the MediaLit server.
+Defaults to `https://medialit.cloud`.

 **MEDIALIT_APIKEY**
-The API key to access MediaLit
+The API key to access MediaLit.

 ## Support
 Come chat with us in our official [Discord channel](https://discord.gg/GR4bQsN).